jamalshee/javafxComboBox-Table/README.md

   </children>
 </AnchorPane>
 ```
-create a two classes, one for combobox and another for the data you want to enter. for this case used combobox and table bean
+Create two classes, one for comboBox and another for the data you want to enter for this case, used a comboBox and tableBean

 ```public class TableBean {
     String name;